phanthehoang2503/small-project-service/README.md

 ### Testing
 The `demo.ps1` script runs a full end-to-end verification of the Saga pattern.
 It executes 3 key scenarios:
-1.  **Happy Path**: A standard successful order.
+1.  **Normal path**: A standard successful order.
 Verifies stock deduction and "Paid" status.
-2.  **Stock Failure**: Simulates an out-of-stock scenario.
+2.  **Out of stock**: Simulates an out-of-stock scenario.
 Verifies the order is "Cancelled" by the Saga flow.
-3.  **Rollback**: Simulates a mixed order (1 valid item, 1 invalid).
+3.  **Revert stock**: Simulates a mixed order (1 valid item, 1 invalid).
 Verifies the order is cancelled and the valid item's stock is rolled back.

 **How to run:**
 ```powershell